twisted/twisted/docs/core/howto/ssl.rst

 There are two ways to configure it, either by configuring a list of protocols, or by the legacy way of setting the internal context's "method".
 By default, Twisted will configure it to use TLSv1.0 or later and disable the insecure SSLv3 protocol, but this manual control over protocols can be helpful if you need to support legacy SSLv3 systems, or you wish to restrict it down to just the strongest of the TLS versions.

-You can give ``CertificateOptions`` a list of TLS versions you wish it to negotiate with the ``tlsProtocols`` argument in the initializer:
+You can give ``CertificateOptions`` a range of TLS versions you wish it to negotiate with the ``tlsProtocols`` argument in the initializer:

 .. code-block:: python

-    from twisted.internet.ssl import CertificateOptions, TLSVersion
+    from twisted.internet.ssl import (CertificateOptions, TLSVersion,
+                                      TLSVersionRange)
-    options = CertificateOptions(..., tlsProtocols=[TLSVersion.TLSv1_0,
+    options = CertificateOptions(
-                                                    TLSVersion.TLSv1_2])
+        ...,
+        tlsProtocols=TLSVersionRange(TLSVersion.TLSv1_0,
+                                     TLSVersion.TLSv1_2))

-This will cause it to not negotiate SSLv2, SSLv3, or TLSv1.1.
+This will cause it to not negotiate SSLv2, SSLv3, or any future TLS.
-SSLv3 and TLSv1.1 are still available, and you can enable support for SSLv3 if you wish.
+SSLv3 is still available, and you can enable support for it if you wish.
 As an example, this supports all TLS versions and SSLv3:

 .. code-block:: python

-    from twisted.internet.ssl import CertificateOptions, TLSVersion
+    from twisted.internet.ssl import (CertificateOptions, TLSVersion,
+                                      TLSVersionRange)
-    options = CertificateOptions(..., tlsProtocols=[TLSVersion.SSLv3,
+    options = CertificateOptions(
-                                                    TLSVersion.TLSv1_0,
-                                                    TLSVersion.TLSv1_1,
-                                                    TLSVersion.TLSv1_2])
+        ...,
+        tlsProtocols=TLSVersionRange(TLSVersion.SSLv3,
+                                     TLSVersion.TLSv1_2))

 Newer and future OpenSSL versions may completely remove the ability to negotiate the insecure SSLv3 protocol, in which case, this will not allow you to re-enable it.